 South Tyrol, Italy

 With sweeping views of the Dolomites mountain range, Hubertus boasts six indoor and outdoor pools.
 This includes Sky Pool, which extends nearly of all its 25 meter length from the hotel.
-Raised 12 meters from the ground and with a glass enclosure, swimmers are treated to a surreal aquatic experience.
+Raised 12 meters from the ground and with a glass enclosure, you are treated to a surreal aquatic experience.
 The four-star property also holds a larger outdoor pool, saltwater pool and whirlpool.
 Offering 64 rooms and suites, Hubertus is located in Sorafurcia, 146 km northeast of Trento.
+Just one look at the Sky Pool and you’ll quickly understand why it’s a favorite spot for selfies and sharing on Instagram.

 Marina Bay Sands